gustavo-hms/almoxarife/README.md

 # The key is the name of the plugin.
 If the plugin defines a module, this should
 # be the module name, because Almoxarife will `require` the module automatically.
 plugin-name:
-  # May be a repository URL or a path for a local directory.
-It's the only required
+  # May be a repository URL or a full path of a local directory.
+It's the only
-  # field.
+  # required field.
   location: https://github.com/user/plugin
   # Kakscript code to configure your plugin (optional).
   config: set buffer my-plugin-option true